-raining courses listed in the Menu Curriculum will be provided via the following training method(s) under he following Types of Training: ⊠ Class/lab ☐ E-Learning ☐ MS Precep 5 ☑ CBT☑ MS Didactic ☐ Productive Lab Computer Skills Ві usiness S kills Job Creation Justification Training Infrastructu re & Adminis trative Pl lan Project Oversight: The Chief Executive Officer and the Chief Operating Office will have oversight of the project. • Trainers: □ In-house - Types of Training: ☑ Vendor - Types of Training by vendor: Computer and Business Skills Administration: The project will be overseen by the CEO with the assistance of the COO.
-The Company hired an administrative subcontractor.
-There is a training plan in place and the Company is ready to begin training upon approval.
-In-house
+raining courses listed in the Menu Curriculum will be provided via the following training method(s) under he following Types of Training: ⊠ Class/lab ☐ E-Learning ☐ MS Precepto ⊠ CBT or □ MS Didactic ☐ Productive Lab Computer Skills Bus iness Skills Job Creation Justifica ation ⊠ Expanding existing hired employees to an business capacity by adding newly- existing function.
+Training Infrastruct ture & Administra ative Plan Project Overs The Chief Exe the Chief Operating Offic ce will have oversight of the project.
+Trainers: - Types of Training: Types of Training by y vendor: Computer and d Business Skills Administration on: an administra ince of the COO.
+The Company hired in place and the Company is ready to